mesn1985/msdo.oauth/Readme.md

 in OAuth.

 ## Starting the services
+Yet to come
 ### Docker compose
+Yet to come
 ### Directly on the OS
+Yet to come
 ### Configuring the services
+Yet to come
 ## Information on services in this project
 This section presents an overview of all the services in this project.
 The table below presents a general overview of all services in this project.